 Known-to-exist

-An occurrence of a schema component is said to be known-to-exist when any of these positive discriminations hold:
+An occurrence of a schema component is said to be known-to-exist when any of these positive determinations hold:

 There is a dfdl:discriminator applying to the component and its expression evaluates to true or regular expression pattern matches.

-The component is a direct child of an xs:sequence or xs:choice with dfdl:initiatedContent 'yes' and a initiator defined for the component is found.
+The component is a direct child of an xs:sequence or xs:choice with dfdl:initiatedContent 'yes' and a dfdl:initiator defined for the component is found.

 The component is a direct child of an xs:choice with dfdl:choiceDispatchKey and the result of the dfdl:choiceDispatchKey expression matches one of the dfdl:choiceBranchKey property values of the child.